Chevrolet Aveo Insurance Rates

 Rates are averaged for all Chevrolet Aveo models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a brief review of the car insurance concepts covered in the charts and tables above.
+The following items are a summary of the information illustrated above.

-- Consumers who purchase additional liability coverage will pay an extra $500 per year to increase from a low limit to 250/500 limits
+- Insureds who require additional liability coverage will pay about $520 annually to go from a 30/60 limit to the 250/500 level

 Rate Tables and Charts